xiaoylu/check-if-power-law/README.md

 ## Figures
 Distribution of the real data in `news_events_powerlaw.csv` (as an example):

 ![alt text](https://github.com/xiaoylu/check-if-power-law/blob/master/figures/scatter.png "Distribtuion of the real data.")

 The slope in double logarithm scale is the exponent of the power-law.
-KS distance measure the "distance" of the real data and obtained model. $K_min=2$:
+KS distance measure the "distance" of the real data and obtained model.
+The minimum degree where the power-law starts is 2 here.

 ![alt text](https://github.com/xiaoylu/check-if-power-law/blob/master/figures/fit.png "Fit the data")

 Using the obtained model, we generate synthetic sequences, which are used to evaluate the goodness of fit.

 ![alt text](https://github.com/xiaoylu/check-if-power-law/blob/master/figures/synthetic.png "synthetic sequences")

 The p-value is exactly the portion of synthetic sequences whose KS distance is larger than the real data's.
 When p-value is large enough, >10% in most cases, we can say the Power-law is a plausible fit to the real data.

 ![alt text](https://github.com/xiaoylu/check-if-power-law/blob/master/figures/pvalue.png "pvalue")